tjingboem/UDOs/README.md

 # UDOs

-Library of Csound UDO code and example Csound csd.

-by Menno Knevel
+Library of Csound UDO code and example Csound csd. by Menno Knevel

-Files:
     ButtLP.udo  -   UDO from Victor Lazzarini.
 A recursive lowpass filter.
 The number of recursions allows for a deeper filter
     ButtHP.udo  -   UDO from Victor Lazzarini.
 A recursive highpass filter.
 The number of recursions allows for a deeper filter
     ButtBP.udo  -   UDO from Victor Lazzarini.
 A recursive bandpass filter.
 The number of recursions allows for a deeper filter